 One thing that can be challenging in IELTS writing task 1 academic is how to report on all the data in a chart or graph.
 Something that can help your vocabulary band score is using specific language, such as the language of approximation, proportion and fractions to paraphrase percentages.

 It takes a bit of practice to actually use these in a task 1 report but if you can use them accurately it goes a long way to getting to Band 7.
 You don’t need to know about maths either so don’t worry this is not a maths lesson.

 There are 2 methods to use here, paraphrasing percentages and using the language of approximation.
-Make sure you have practiced these well so as not to confuse the reader.
+Make sure you have practiced these well in your writing so as not to confuse the reader.

 - Four-fifths – 80%